PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 The broader `flatbuffer_direct` refactor remains active.
-The next characterized unit should audit result propagation through the final precision cleanup sequence immediately before the completed guarded no-layout final cleanup and boundary-signature restore.
+The next characterized unit should audit result propagation through the recursive-fallback precision cleanup sequence corresponding to the completed primary final trio.
 Any new mutation evidence must preserve current pass order, TensorFlow-free boundary, dependency set, and sequential validation policy.